c0repwn3r/c0repwn3r/README.md

 I also made SVA, the worst data storage standard ever.

+My currently active project is ACG.js, a code protection utility for node.js, written in node.js.

 <!--
 **coredoescode/coredoescode** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.